On the Convergence Rates of Some Adaptive Markov Chain Monte Carlo Algorithms: Introduction

-See for example \citet{andrieu08note,andrieu11nonlinear}, \citet{atchade09resampling,atchade10cautionary} and \citet{fort11convergence} (there is a mistake in the proof of \citep{atchade10cautionary}, pointed out in \citep{fort11convergence}).
-Central limit theorems for such AMCMC algorithms have only been considered recently by \citet{fort11central} and \citet{bercu09functional,bercu12fluctuations}.
+Throughout the paper we denote by $\{X_n\}_{n\in\N}$ the random process generated by either of these algorithms.
+Limit theorems, notably convergence of marginal distributions and law of large numbers have been known.
+See for example \citep{andrieu08note,andrieu11nonlinear,atchade09resampling,atchade10cautionary,fort11convergence}, among others.
+Central limit theorems for such AMCMC algorithms have only been considered recently by \citet{fort14central} and \citet{bercu12fluctuations}.
 In short, introducing the auxiliary chain makes the stochastic process no longer Markov, which raises considerable technical difficulties.
-We point out that there are other classes of AMCMC algorithms, for which the parameters take values in finite dimensional spaces (e.g.~the adaptive Metropolis algorithm introduced by~\citet{haario99adaptive}).
-The analysis of such algorithms is out of the scope of this paper.

-In this paper, we study the {\it convergence rate} (or mixing time) of the IRMCMC and EE algorithms.
+In this paper, we study the {\it convergence rate} (or mixing time) of the IRMCMC and IT algorithms.
 That is, we provide upper bounds on the distances between $\calL_{X_n}$ (the distribution of $X_n$) and the target distribution.
-This type of rate differs and complements rate of convergence obtained in central limit theorems.
-Mixing time results provide information on the burn-in time of the algorithm, whereas central limit theorems (such as those mentioned above) deal with the rate of convergence and fluctuations of Monte Carlo averages.
-Beside \citet{andrieu07efficiency} who considered AMCMC with a finite-dimensional parameter, and to the best of our knowledge, the mixing time of AMCMC has not been investigated so far.
+Such mixing time results provide information on the burn-in time of the algorithm.
+Few results in the literature are known on the mixing rates of AMCMC. \citet{andrieu07efficiency} considered AMCMC with a finite-dimensional parameter.
+Related results have been obtained by \citet{woodard09conditions,schmidler11lower} on convergence rates of AMCMC and related algorithms, although with a different point of view from us: they focused on the lower bound in terms of the problem size, not the simulation rounds.